2010 Guatemala City sinkhole: Pacaya volcano eruption

 On 27 May, three days before Agatha became a tropical depression, the Pacaya volcano, located about 25 mi south of Guatemala City, erupted, killing at least one person and blanketing nearby areas with layers of ash.
 The eruption prompted officials to shut down the country's international airport.
 Upon the formation of Agatha, people feared that excessive rainfall from the storm could exacerbate the situation and trigger lahars.
 This had the effect of clogging the underground pipes with soot, increasing the chances of pipe rupture.

 Collapse and aftermath

 Mariela Castañón, a reporter for the daily newspaper La Hora, reported that the ground collapsed suddenly, taking a three-story house that was used as a factory, and possibly a security guard, along with it.
-Electricity poles were also sucked in.
 Authorities said they could not confirm the security guard's death.
+One resident expressed their confusion and fear to Castañón, stating, “They [the residents] don’t know whether to stay or evacuate.
+CONRED hasn’t told them what to do.”

-Because of the role played by sewage pipes in the sinkhole's collapse, Sam Bonis, along with other geologists, has demanded that the government inspect the sewer system more regularly.
+Because of the role played by sewage pipes in the sinkhole's collapse, Bonis, along with other geologists, has demanded that the government inspect the sewer system more regularly.